CHLiew231/Practical-Machine-Learning/README.md

 # Practical-Machine-Learning

-# Please view my file in pdf. thank you
+# Please view my results using the pdf version. thank you